overfullstack/overfullstack.github.io/src/pages/pages/2020-03-07---about-me/index.md

 - [Salesforce, Hyderabad, India](http://y2u.be/l9jJ7m7_VpM)
 - GHC, India - 2019, Bangalore

-He is also invited to speak at **JBCN Conf - 2020**, to be held in Barcelona this July.
+He is also invited to speak at a prestigious international conference **[JBCN Conf - 2020](https://www.jbcnconf.com/2020/)**, to be held in Barcelona this July.

 [My Résumé](http://bit.ly/ags-resume)